-Not only does he tell us in a fascinating way about his grief, loneliness, resilience and fighting spirit during his brutal capture, but also humorous stories about having a boxing match with kidnappers, dealing with weapons and giving sex education to his assailants.
+Arjan not only talks about his sadness, loneliness, resilience and fighting spirit to endure his misery, but also talks full of humor about boxing with kidnappers, dealing with weapons and giving sex lessons to his attackers.

 WHAT OTHERS SAY…